zstoebs/site/content/notes/hendiadys/index.md

 - "Reduce, reuse, recycle"

-It all builds up to recycle because, by recycling, you typically are reducing and reusing.
+It all builds up to recycle because, by recycling, you typically are reducing and reusing... unless you're drinking a ton of LaCroix.

+- "Life, liberty, and the pursuit of happiness."

+For you to explain to yourself; don't @ me with an unproductive philosophical debate.

 - "Passion, courage of conviction, and a strong sense of self," Elle Woods, <i>Legally Blonde</i>